Silo Internal Linking

 The YOLO Silo is where every single silo page links to each other.
 This linking structure is definitely not recommended as it’s very cluttered and considered messy.
 For most websites that have hundreds of pages, it can be very detrimental as topical relevance from backlink anchor text is diluted to non-relevant pages.

-So starting with the reverse silo and internal linking between pages both to and from other pages, then identifying your most cornerstone page/pages and most important target page/pages through competitive keyword research and finding pages that don’t already link to these important category pages to link from.
+So starting with the silo reverse method and internal linking between pages both to and from other pages, then identifying your most cornerstone page/pages and most important target page/pages through competitive keyword research and finding pages that don’t already link to these important category pages to link from.

-Making sure you internal link from your home page to the category silo pages, then category pages linking to your post articles are key.
+Making sure you link internally from your home page to the category silo pages, then category pages linking to your post articles are key.

 From the article submissions, linking that back to the homepage is great.
 This is because it can trigger the bots to crawl your whole site again and again very easily.